Tharmeem1999/Mushroom_Classification_Project/README.md

 ## Project Overview

 The goal of this project is to build and compare two machine learning models to classify mushrooms as **edible (e)** or **poisonous (p)** using features like cap shape, odor, and gill color.
-The project is designed to be beginner-friendly, using Python and scikit-learn, with visualizations to understand the data and model decisions.
+The project is created using Python and scikit-learn, with visualizations to understand the data and model decisions.

 ## Dataset